dapr/js-sdk/daprdocs/content/en/js-sdk-docs/_index.md

 const server = new DaprServer(serverHost, serverPort, daprHost, daprPort, CommunicationProtocolEnum.GRPC);
 const client = new DaprClient(daprHost, daprPort, CommunicationProtocolEnum.GRPC);
 ```

+##### Client Library
+A library that provides methods for how an application communicates with the Dapr sidecar.

+##### Server Library
+A library for how an application registers bindings / routes with Dapr.
+The `startServer` method is used to start the server and bind the routes.

 ## Building blocks